Implantation of a Fertilized EggTeresa Shaw

 When trying to conceive, it's sometimes hard not to scrutinize every sign and symptom you feel for possible signs of pregnancy.
-One of the most tell tale signs of pregnancy for many women is implantation, or when the fertilized egg implants into the lining of the uterus.
-But when exactly does implantation occur, and what are the signs of implantation?
+One of the most tell tale signs of pregnancy for many women is implantation, or when a fertilized egg, or zygote, implants into the lining of the uterus.
+Many women ask when does implantation occur, and what are the signs of implantation?

 When Does Implantation Occur?

-Find out when implantation will occur for you with our implantation calculator.
+Find out when implantation will happen based on your last menstrual period or ovulation date with our implantation calculator.

 What is Implantation?

-Implantation is the act of the fertilized egg attaching to the uterine wall.
+Implantation happens when a fertilized egg attaches itself to the uterine wall.
 Once fertilization occurs, the fertilized egg remains in the fallopian tube for 3 days.
-It then enters the uterus where it gets very close to the endometrium (lining of the uterus) and begins to invade this endometrium to implant.
+It then enters the uterus where it gets very close to the lining of the uterus (endometrium) and begins to invade this endometrium to implant.

 What are the Signs and Symptoms of Implantation?

-You may also notice an implantation temperature dip that lasts for a single day, usually around 7 to 10 days past ovulation.
+- Implantation Temperature Dip - When charting, you may also notice a temperature dip that lasts for a single day, usually around 7 to 10 days past ovulation.

 Only a positive pregnancy test or a blood test performed by your doctor can confirm that you are pregnant.
 Don't despair if you haven't felt or noticed any of these signs of implantation.
 Very few women actually notice implantation, and not feeling implantation does not mean that you are not pregnant.
 If you think you might be pregnant, be sure to make an appointment with your doctor to confirm a pregnancy.